-Q: What kind of competitive advantage can businesses gain from focussing on the quality of their products and services?
+Q: What kind of competitive advantage can businesses gain from focusing on the quality of their products and services?

-There is a massive advantage to be gained from a quality-focussed business mindset.
+There is a massive advantage to be gained from a quality-focused business mindset.

 Many companies believe that brand-building through marketing activity is the best way to ensure business growth, but many brands are now seeing that reducing quality to boost profits has an adverse impact on the bottom-line.

-Q: What is the right balance between price and quality – what should business owners be focussing on?
+Q: What is the right balance between price and quality – what should business owners be focusing on?

 There is no specific formula for price vs. quality and each business has to create their own value equation.

-The key focus should be on creating an organisational mind-set focussed on delivering on the needs of the clients that they serve.
+The key focus should be on creating an organisational mind-set focused on delivering on the needs of the clients that they serve.

-Businesses should focus on innovation because focussing on continuous improvement of the business offering will ensure that they constantly amaze their selected consumer group and build long-term loyalty.
+Businesses should focus on innovation because focusing on continuous improvement of the business offering will ensure that they constantly amaze their selected consumer group and build long-term loyalty.